UBC-MDS/pyxplr/README.md

 [![Documentation Status](https://readthedocs.org/projects/pyxplr/badge/?version=latest)](https://pyxplr.readthedocs.io/en/latest/?badge=latest)

-`pyxplr` is a python package to make explatory data analysis (EDA) simple and seamless.
+`pyxplr` is a python package to make exploratory data analysis (EDA) simple and seamless.
 EDA is a crucial phase of the data science workflow as it allows us get a fist glimpse of the data.
 It is important to identify statistical characteristics of the data so that researchers can properly set up the rest of the analysis.
 This package will provide the tools required to conduct a thorough EDA.

 ### Installation